Planning to purchase a home in BC but the bank said no?

 Here’s how rent to own works in practice:

-• You live in the home and pay monthly rent for an agreed term, which can range from 1 to 5 years in BC.
+- You live in the home and pay monthly rent for an agreed lease term, which can range from 1 to 5 years in BC.
+During the agreement term, your tenancy is covered by the rules of BC’s Residential Tenancy Act.

-• A portion of each rent payment (called rent credits) get applied as home equity towards your eventual down payment.
+- A portion of each rent payment called rent credits gets applied as home equity towards the price of the home, or your eventual down payment.

-• If you can qualify for a mortgage at the end of the term, you buy the home at the same price you agreed to at the beginning of the contract — no matter what happens to the real estate market in the meantime.
+- If you can qualify for a mortgage at the end of the lease term, you buy the home at the agreed upon price — no matter what happens to the real estate market in the meantime.

 The Two Types of Rent to Own Agreements in BC: Lease Option vs Lease Purchase